christophfranke/signal-chain/README.md

    input.value = (event.target as HTMLInputElement).value
 })

-// serverData is a reactive primitive.
+// fetchData is a Chain that can fetch data from the server
-// Whenever the signal reaches the end of the chain, its value is updated.
+// Until it is connected, it will not do anything (like a function definition)
-// The call to connect sends an initial signal immediately.
+// When it is connected and a signal arrives,
-// Changes to the input primitive will trigger new signals. const serverData = $.primitive.connect( input.listen, // listen to changes
+// the signal will traverse the chain from top to bottom, producing an output const fetchData = $.chain( input.listen, // listen to changes
    $.if(input => input.length > 2,
       $.await.latest(